syncpoint/burn-bot/Readme.md

 * `!burn disable`: Disables burning messages for the current room.
 This affects only messages that are sent AFTER disabling the bot.
 Messages that are already marked for deletion will be deleted anyway.

-* `!burn restrict`: Enforces the powerlevel requirement to make changes to the bot's configuration for the current room to be at least `Moderator`.
-This way you can prevent other users with a powerlevel of `Standard` from making changes to the bot's configuration.
+* `!burn restrict`: Enforces the power level requirement to make changes to the bot's configuration for the current room to be at least the same as to redact messages (`Moderator`).
+This way you can prevent other users with a lower power level from making changes to the bot's configuration.
-* `!burn relax`: Removes the powerlevel requirement for the current room to be at least `Moderator`.
+* `!burn relax`: Removes the power level requirement for the current room to be at least the same as to redact messages (`Moderator`).

-## Powerlevel Mode
+## power level Policy

-You can configure the bot's behaviour regarding the enforcement of the powerlevel required to change the configuration.
+You can configure the bot's behaviour regarding the enforcement of the power level required to change the configuration.
 The default policy is `relaxed` so anyone in the room can make changes to the configuration.
 If you want to change the default behaviour set the environment variable `POLICY=restricted`.

 The order of application of the policy is